amcd08/EGM722_Assignment/README.md

 C:\Users\amcd0812> conda env create -f environment.yml
 ```

+##

-- Open the Project.
+- Open the project

-From the Anaconda Navigator, activate to the environment created and launch Pycharm (or another IDE of choice).
+ From Anaconda Navigator, activate to the environment created and launch Pycharm (or another IDE of choice).
  Navigate to the folder where the repository is stored.

 ## Data Files
   -The location of schools in Northern Ireland.
 This is available from the NI Government OpenData NI website, with the csv file